March 13, 2019 |9 min read

 How to Socialize a Kitten with Play

-There are two phases of play that determine how to socialize a kitten and when.
+There are two phases of play that determine how to socialize kittens and when.
 In the first phase, your kitten should be between 2 and 7 weeks of age.
-During this time, you can give her toys (large enough that she can't get them in her mouth to accidentally swallow them) to bat around.
-This is referred to as self-play and is an important part of your kitty's development.
+During this time, you can start with the introductions of toys (large enough that she can't get them in her mouth to accidentally swallow them) to bat around.
+This is referred to as self-play and is an important part of your kittens development and helping them feel confident in their home.

 Good news!
-That ridiculously irresistible urge we all have to pick up a kitten and cuddle it and pledge to spend every moment of the rest of our lives loving it is actually great for socializing a young kitten.
-That's the second phase of play, which is called social play and takes place between the ages of 4 and 11 weeks of age.
+That ridiculously irresistible urge we all have to pick up a kitten and cuddle it and pledge to spend every moment of the rest of our lives loving it is actually great for socializing young kittens.
+That's the second phase of play, known as social play, which occurs between 4 and 11 weeks of age.

 Disclaimer: if your little one is squirming to get away, let her go.
 Socialization does not involve forcing her to stay in uncomfortable situations.
 Rather, the goal is to gradually get her used to being held (and adored) by people and other pets.